 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.49% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Belgium overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Belgium, 22.83% have at least a bachelor's degree.
+The education level of Belgium citizens is a little higher than the average for US cities and towns: 22.83% of adults in Belgium have at least a bachelor's degree.

 The per capita income in Belgium in 2022 was $37,373, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $149,492 for a family of four.